fyne-io/fyne-x/README.md

 ### Adwaita

-Adwaita is the theme used in new version of KDE and Gnome (and derivatives) on GNU/Linux.
+Adwaita is the theme used in new the versions of KDE and Gnome (and derivatives) on GNU/Linux.
 This theme proposes a color-schme taken from the Adwaita scpecification.

 Use it with: